The Ultimate Aeonium Winter Care Guide

 Botrytis

-This is a common killer of succulents and is almost unavoidable in the UK.
-However, you can take preventative steps to minimize damage.
 To slow/ stop the spread of this fungus, we have found that increasing airflow and keeping the plants dry is the best option.
 Any residual water may cause this to develop on your plant.
-If you do notice it soon enough, take all of the effected area away.
-Also, take any dead leaves away to generally prevent pests harbouring around your plant.
+If you do notice it soon enough, take all of the affected area away.

 Aphid, greenfly and blackfly